Computers and Technology

 The Libraries are just one location for Newburgh and Middletown campus computer labs and are open when the libraries are open.
 Group work is permitted as long as the activity does not disturb others in the library.
 In Middletown, the front computer lab is intended for quiet individual use.

 All campus PCs access the Internet including the Library's research databases and Blackboard classes.
 MS Office is installed with Word, Exel, Access, and Powerpoint.
 In order to log on to the computers you need your MySUNYOrange credentials; be sure to log out completely from MySUNYOrange and the computer.
 Ask at the front if you have any questions.

 Students, faculty and staff can check out a library laptop or netbook to use in the library.
 You will need your SUNY Orange ID to check them out (no exceptions).
 The computers are equipped with MS office and connect to the Internet wirelessly.
 The library's laptops and netbooks connect to the library's printer.

 Wireless Internet access is also available throughout the Libraries in Newburgh and Middletown, and is limited to SUNY Orange students, faculty and staff.
 The network and passwords are available at the libraries' front desks.

 The ITS department establishes rules for using the network and computer resources.
-Review the policies at the ITS Policies page.
+Review the policies at the ITS Standards page.

 There is limited public access to computers.
 Guest users must show photo ID to create a guest account and agree to the SUNY Orange Computer & Network Use Policy.
 Guest user access may be suspended when there is a high student demand for computers.

 Both libraries have Scannx Scanners that are free for all to use as a copy machine.
 It features color or black and white scanning with an option for optical character recognition and outputs to pdf, MS Word or jpg files.
 Scans of documents, books, pictures, etc. can be emailed to a preferred email account or sent to a removable drive.